 Their creamy coffee-spiked almond milk beverage is blended with pure pumpkin and spices for an even creamier sip.
 It’s also vegan, gluten-free, soy-free, and back for 2020!

-Despite the name, all Silly Cow hot chocolate mixes are made without dairy (at last check) and certified gluten-free.
+Despite the name, most Silly Cow hot chocolate mixes are made without dairy (they recently added a milk chocolate variety) and certified gluten-free.
 This seasonal flavor is infused with cinnamon, ginger, nutmeg, allspice, cloves, and natural pumpkin flavor.

 Dairy-Free Pumpkin Spice Creamers